Northwest Georgia Public Health Director: 'This is a very worrisome time'

 “It’s 99-plus percent,” Voccio said.

-All of the counties in his northwest region -- Floyd, Bartow, Gordon, Catoosa, Chattooga, Walker, Dade, Haralson, Paulding and Polk counties -- are experiencing a positivity rate of 11.2%
+Counties in his northwest region — Floyd, Bartow, Gordon, Catoosa, Chattooga, Walker, Dade, Haralson, Paulding and Polk counties — are experiencing a positivity rate of 11.2%

 “A month ago we were at 2%,” he said.